 Teacher calls on students until the correct answer is given.

-100 years ago students stood up when they gave their answers.
+One hundred years ago, students stood up when they gave their answers.
 That is about the only way this formula has changed.
-Here are some more engaging alternatives.
+Here are some more engaging ways to respond:

 - Have students share the answer with the student next to them.
 This works especially well for open-ended questions.

-- Have student answer with individual white board, and then hold the board up for you to check.
+- Have students answer with individual white boards, and then hold the boards up for you to check.
 This is great for math problems or short answers.
-You could also do this with Ipads if you are blessed enough to have them.
+You could also do this with iPads, if you are blessed enough to have them.